Art & File Preparation:

 *Small graphics from websites will not print well.

-**Raster images embedded in EPS & PDF files are often highly compressed and/or low resolution versions of the art and print well.
+**Raster images embedded in EPS & PDF files are often highly compressed and/or low resolution versions of the art and don't print well.

 Preferred mode.
 Red, green, and blue light combine to make the colors on your computer screen.
 It has the widest color range and gives us more wiggle room to prepare the art for printing.
+Our color separating software is designed to work with RGB.

 Great for simple one-color designs!